jennguyen1/nhuyhoa/_posts/2015-11-25-GLM-Understanding-Output.md

 # Summary Table

-The output from glms in R are basically the same regardless of the link.
+The output from GLMs in R are basically the same regardless of the link.

 Consider the following example